Marijuana and driving

 Delusions, hallucinations, and psychosis (when taken in high doses)

-As well as the mental impacts of smoking or consuming marijuana, there is also the physical impact it has on the body.
+Along with the mental impacts of smoking or consuming marijuana, there is also the physical impact it has on the body.

 Like any form of smoking, inhaling marijuana irritates the lungs.
 Extensive smoking can cause coughing and lung infections, culminating in a higher rate of lung cancer.